 We strongly recommend for prospective majors also to take one of the 200-level PDF courses: PHY 209 on computational physics, PHY 210 on experimental methods, or PHY 211 on theoretical methods.

 In junior year we recommend PHY 301 and 305 in the fall, then PHY 304 and 312 in the spring, together with one analysis course, e.g. differential equations or complex analysis, taken in either term.
 This selection of courses in junior year is optimal for continuing on to graduate school in physics.
-If that is not your plan, and you are in the class of 2019 or above, you may prefer to replace PHY 305 and/or PHY 304 with 300-level courses closer to your specific interests.
+If that is not your plan, you may prefer to replace PHY 305 and/or PHY 304 with 300-level courses closer to your specific interests.
 Students who start physics as a sophomore will need to spread 300-level courses out more into senior year.

 The detailed program requirements are explained in the Physics Department section of the Undergraduate Announcement, including a description of the courses that may be used as departmentals.